The ODE Method for Asymptotic Statistics in Stochastic Approximation and Reinforcement Learning: Main Results

 The bound $ \Trelax < 1/(4\delta_L)$ assumed in Assumption~(A4a) appears difficult to validate.
-It is included because it is what is essential in the proof of \Cref{t:BigBounds}.
-Assumption~(A4b) implies (A4a) provided we modify the function $W$ used in (DV3).
-The proof of \Cref{t:A4ab} follows from the definitions.
+It is included because it is what is essential in the proof of~\Cref{t:BigBounds}.
+Assumption~(A4b) implies~(A4a) provided we modify the function $W$ used in~(DV3).